Blue Ridge Institute Activities and Events

 One ticket to the ball is included in registration, additional tickets may be purchased for guests for $50.

 Each year the participants and their families gather for a group photo that becomes a treasured keepsake.
 The photo will be available for download from the BRI website following the conference.
 Check the activity schedule for the time of the photo so that you and your family don’t miss out on being part of the BRI history.

 Other things to do in the area

 There is a wealth of other opportunities available at the park as well as in the surrounding communities.
-The park has a recreation center that is run by the park rangers and is open to guests for activities ranging from crafts and nature walks to arcade games.
-There are two outdoor swimming pools, a couple of small stores and laundry facilities available at the recreation center.
+The park has a recreation center that is run by the Resort and is open to guests for activities ranging from crafts and nature walks to arcade games.
+There are outdoor swimming pools, a couple of small stores and laundry facilities.
 There are abundant hiking trails as well as cycling trails.
-Check out the website www.myfallscreekfalls.com for more information.
+Check out their website for more information.

 The park is very large and many activities are not in walking distance.
 Plan on driving your car to activities within the park.